SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ### CREATURES AND OBJECTS

 This game uses the terms “creature” and “object.”
-Creatures are living or unliving beings such as animals, elves, humans, dragons, giants, zombies, and valok.
+Creatures are living or unliving beings such as animals, elves, [[Human|humans]], dragons, giants, zombies, and valok.
 Objects are inanimate matter such as walls, carriages, cups, swords, ropes, coins, paintings, columns, and buildings.
 Creatures always have stat blocks that relay their statistics, but objects do not.

 When a creature dies, their body becomes an object, and can be affected by abilities and other effects that target objects.
 For example, a talent can’t use their Telekinesis power to slide an unwilling enemy cult leader into an evil temple’s pit of hellfire.
 But if that boss dies, the talent can slide their body into the pit to prevent the boss from being raised as a powerful undead by the temple’s magic.